whiskyechobravo/kerko/docs/localization.md

 KerkoApp translations are managed with [Babel].

-The following commands should be executed from the directory that contains `babel.cfg`, and the [virtual environment][venv] must have been activated beforehand.
+The following commands should be executed from the root KerkoApp directory (the one that contains `babel.cfg`), and the [virtual environment][venv] must have been activated beforehand.

 Create or update the PO file template (POT).
 Replace `CURRENT_VERSION` with your current KerkoApp version: